dmccuskey/DMC-Corona-Library/README.md

 ## Installation ##

-Copy the following items to your project:
+Copy the following items to your Corona project:

 * Put `dmc_library_boot.lua` at the root-level of your project.